-The 16th annual Altar Show: Renewal & Remembrance opens today.
+The 16th annual Altar Show: Renewal & Remembrance will open Saturday.
 The show will feature altars dedicated to persons, memories, concepts and causes.
-This annual free and nonjuried exhibition will run from 11 a.m. to 7 p.m. daily through Nov.
-17. The exhibit is at the Northern Mines Building, Nevada County Fairgrounds in Grass Valley.
+This annual free and non-juried exhibition will run from 11 a.m. to 7 p.m. daily this Saturday through Nov.
+17. The exhibit will be at the Northern Mines Building, Nevada County Fairgrounds in Grass Valley.

 The public is invited to attend the 2013 Altar Show.

 Two special events have been added this year.
-A silent auction is bring hosted today and Sunday.
-The auction concludes at the public reception from 3 to 5 p.m.
+A silent auction will be hosted Saturday and Sunday.
+The auction will conclude at the public reception from 3 to 5 p.m.
 Sunday.
-A poetry and coffee evening is at 7 p.m.
+A poetry and coffee evening will be at 7 p.m.
 Nov.
 14. Local poets Chris Olander, Judy Crowe, Deborah Edwards, Gregg Schiffner, Kathryn Smith and Tom Wilson will read their works around the theme of renewal and remembrance.